YogeshAltTabTech/whisper_flutter_new/README.md

 All models have been actually tested, test devices: Android: Google Pixel 7 Pro, iOS: M1 iOS simulator，MacOS: M1 MacBookPro & M2 MacMini

+## Features

+- Supports both Android and iOS platforms
+- GPU acceleration using Metal on iOS and Vulkan on Android
+- CPU optimization with Accelerate framework on iOS
+- High-performance speech recognition

+## Requirements

+### iOS
+- iOS 11.0 or later
+- Device with Metal support

+### Android
+- Android 5.0 (API 21) or later
+- Device with Vulkan support

 ## Install library

 ```bash